 1. Sit comfortably in a quiet room of your house or a quiet part of a park.
 Switch off your mobile phones.

 2. Take a couple of deep breaths.
 Then, focus on your natural breathing.
-Continue the awareness on your breaths till you feel you are calm and feel ready to start the meditation.
+Continue the awareness on your breaths till you feel you are calm and feel ready to start the practice.

 3. Think of a person whom you dislike, but not your foe.
 Think what makes you dislike him.
 Just think if he does something good to you, won’t you like him?
 Repeat to yourself and realise that everything in the world is temporal including your dislikes.
 Similarly, you can think of a situation which disturbed you.
 Focus on how that event pained you.
 Again, focus on the aspect that everything changes in this existence.
 Realise how that painful experience would have made you a better human being.